swiftlang/swift/docs/TypeChecker.rst

 **ApplicableFunction**
   An applicable function requires that both types are function types with the same input and output types.
+It is used when the function type on the left-hand side is being split into its input and output types for function application purposes.
 Note, that it does not require the type attributes to match.

 Constraint Generation
 ``````````````````````````